IEC 62196: History

+This edition do deletion of references to universal AC and DC interfaces.

+The fifth edition, IEC 62196-1:2025, was published in 2025.
+This edition adds new tests for latching and retaining of connectors and type 4 accessories.

-IEC 62196-2
+IEC 62196-2 Dimensions for AC accessories

 Contents

 IEC 62196-2 extends IEC 62196-1 and describes specific designs of plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for AC charging of electric vehicles in the modes 1, 2 and 3 as described by IEC 61851-1.
 The specific designs are grouped into three configurations.

 The designs are described with sufficient detail to allow compatibility between products of different manufacturers.

 Configurations

 IEC 62196-2 describes three different designs (Types 1, 2, and 3) with different configurations and dimensions which support: